Hewlett Packard (HPE) Q4 Earnings Meet Estimates, Sales Top

-The company ended the fourth quarter of fiscal 2019 with $3.75 billion in cash and cash equivalents compared with $3.69 billion at the end of the previous quarter.
+Hewlett Packard ended the fiscal fourth quarter with $4.16 billion in cash and cash equivalents compared with $3.76 billion at the end of the previous quarter.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Celestica, Inc. (CLS) : Free Stock Analysis Report